Chart Color Schemes

 Meadow Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 9 projects that are expected to impact the area.
-Notable projects include the Meadow Heights Shopping Centre Redevelopment, the Upfield Corridor - Rail Extension to Roxburgh Park, Canadian Court Reserve Playspace Improvements, and Redwood Close Reserve Playspace Upgrade.
-The following list details those projects likely to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that may affect the region.
+Notable ones are Meadow Heights Shopping Centre Redevelopment, Upfield Corridor - Rail Extension to Roxburgh Park, Canadian Court Reserve Playspace Improvements, and Redwood Close Reserve Playspace Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.